LinguaRobot/aws-cdk-maven-plugin/README.md

 means of [CDK][1].
 The goal of the project is to improve the experience of Java developers while working with CDK by eliminating the need for installing [Node.js][2] and interacting with the CDK application by means of [CDK Toolkit][3].

+## Migrating from LinguaRobot

+This fork is a continuation of the work done by Roman Kishchenko [LinguaRobot/aws-cdk-maven-plugin](https://github.com/LinguaRobot/aws-cdk-maven-plugin).
+Starting from version `0.0.9`, all you have to do is change the groupId of your plugin to `io.dataspray` and this plugin will be pulled from Maven Central.

 ## Prerequisites

 The plugin requires Java >= 8 and Maven >= 3.5.